akshatsingh1718/leetcode/knowledge.md

 ### What is the Floyd-Warshall Algorithm?

+-   Easiest way to find out distance of each node from all other nodes.
-The Floyd-Warshall algorithm is a dynamic programming approach used to find the shortest paths between all pairs of vertices in a weighted graph.
+-   The Floyd-Warshall algorithm is a dynamic programming approach used to find the shortest paths between all pairs of vertices in a weighted graph.

 -   Works for both directed and undirected graphs (as long as they have no negative cycles).
 -   Time Complexity: O(V^3)